Puerto Montt: 1969 violence

-At the start of March 1969, approximately 90 landless persons received advice from Socialist member of parliament Luis Espinoza due to the local authority never granting them any land they needed to build homes.
-On March 4, 1969, they settled on farmland belonging to an absentee landlord.
-Having been denied titles by the local authorities, these families simply moved onto the empty, unoccupied land.
-They did so seeking squatters' rights, and without making any payment of rent.
-Some four or five days later, the local Police Chief Rolando Rodríguez Marbán reassured the squatters that they would not be disturbed and could proceed with their home construction.
-However, a change of plans by the ministry of the interior quickly led to new orders.
+At the start of March 1969, approximately 90 landless people received poor advice from Socialist Member of Parliament Luis Espinoza.
+The families were never granted land needed to build their homes.
+On March 4, 1969, the families settled on empty, unoccupied farmland owned by an absentee landlord.
+The families sought squatters' rights.
+Approximately four to five days after moving onto the land, the local Police Chief Rolando Rodríguez Marbán assured the squatters that they would not be disturbed, and could proceed with their home construction.
+Unfortunately, the Ministry of the Interior changed their orders, which led to tragic results.

-At midnight on March 9, Luis Espinoza was charged with breaking the law, arrested, and moved to the city of Valdivia.
-Following direct orders from Interior Minister Edmundo Pérez Zujovic, 250 armed policemen launched an assault on the squatting families that dawn.
-Eight of the landless persons were shot dead and two, a 9-month child and an adult, died afterwards.
-All of the newly built homes were burned to the ground.
+On midnight on March 9, Espinoza was charged with breaking the law, arrested, and moved to the city of Valdivia, where he was held.
+Following direct orders from the Minister of Interior Edmundo Pérez Zujovic, 250 armed policemen launched an assault on the squatting families at dawn.
+Eight squatters were shot dead.
+Two squatters, a 9-month child and an adult later died from their wounds.
+The newly built homes were decimated.
 The massacre is poignantly memorialized by singer-songwriter Víctor Jara in his song Preguntas por Puerto Montt.

-The massacre of Puerto Montt and the public outcry that followed were major factors contributing to the defeat of Eduardo Frei's party in the Chilean presidential election of 1970 which was succeeded by Salvador Allende's Unidad Popular.

 Late 20th century

-By 1979 Puerto Montt was nominated and later become the Capital of Los Lagos Region, thereby becoming the principal administrative, political and commercial centre of Southern Chile.
+By 1979, Puerto Montt was nominated and later become the Capital of Los Lagos Region, thereby becoming the principal administrative, political and commercial centre of Southern Chile.

+By 1982, the commune already reached 103,680 inhabitants.
+From the late 1980s, the city began to experience a new accelerated growth, both in population and in the economic sphere, mainly due to the installation of the industry Chilean salmon farm, of which Puerto Montt became its nerve center.